 Divide and conquer: What war can teach you about business

-In this article, we our thoughts on what war can teach you about business.
+In this article, we offer our thoughts on what war can teach you about business.
 We will look at strategies, tactics, beating the big companies, how winning is measured.
-We will look at the resources required to win a war and to defeat your competitor in a skirmish.
+Also determine the resources required to win a war and to defeat your competitor in a skirmish.
 Also, how to play the business and war ethically and within the rules.

 Tactics of what you do

 In business and the military, it’s your tactics of what you do every day that drives business strategy forward.
 In business, some think they have won a war against a competitor, but in reality, it is was just a single battle or a skirmish.
-Usually, it is clear who has won a fight or an encounter or who has not won.
-And who hasn’t lost?
+Usually, it’s clear who has won a fight or an encounter or who has not won.
+Or who hasn’t lost?

 More prominent companies will still win many battles, but you can win your chosen ones.
 Before you attack a formidable competitor/army, you have to get to know them very well.
 You have to get under their skin.
 Get to know them inside out so you can avoid their strengths and attack their weaknesses.
 You want to attack an opponent.
 You have to understand your opponent.
 That way you can build-up reinforcements that are ready just in case they one day need to do battle giants.
 And hit them in the underbelly.
 Who controls the supply chains will take advantage of the competitive landscape, and you will, at the very least, outlast your enemy.